nepi-engine/nepi_rui/README.md

 The preliminary steps in this section are typically only required once during new system bring-up.

 ### NEPI Pre-installed Dependencies
-**The following setup steps are typically already complete in the NEPI Rootfs.
+**The setup steps in this subsection are typically already completed as part of the NEPI Rootfs bring-up or pre-installation.
 They are preserved here in case the NEPI RUI must be built on a non-conformant system.**

 1. [Install ROS Melodic](http://wiki.ros.org/kinetic/Installation/Ubuntu) and the following Python and build tools: